vivekchand/pypnrstatus.in/README.md

 ToDo:
 -----
 1. SMS Notification should start working :)
-2. Add a way to unsubscripe for sms / email notifications.
+2. Add a way to stop sms / email notifications.